a man riding a snowboard down a snow covered slope

 Best for: Families with young kids

 Hiding in the Brindabella mountain range is the longest alpine slide in the Southern Hemisphere – a thrilling 1.2-kilometre bobsled trail, open year-round.
-During the colder months, snow machines transform the area into a winter wonderland where you can hit the slopes on a toboggan, build a snowman or start an epic snowball battle.
+During the colder months, snow machines transform the area into a winter wonderland where you can hit the slopes on a toboggan, take a ski lesson, build a snowman or start an epic snowball battle.
 Once you’re done on the slopes, there’s a café overlooking a little creek to kick back in – it has an open fire where toasting marshmallows is encouraged.

-Distance: 45-minute drive from Canberra
+Where: 45-minute drive from Canberra

 What’s there: Alpine slide, one slope, one lift